 - Fragaria spp. are not reported as main hosts but they are susceptible to brown rot caused by Monilinia fructigena and Monilia polystroma (CABI 2016; Kim & Koo 2009).
 Information on their biology on strawberry fruit has not been found. - Brown rot is a pathogen favoured by moist conditions (rain, fog and other factors that increase humidity), especially at the beginning of the host's growth periods.
 High light levels with warm temperatures and wet and humid conditions favour spore germination and infections (Batra 1991; Byrde & Willets 1977; CABI 2016; Jones 1990).
 Korea has mild springs with warm and humid summers (KMA 2011).
-The green house climate is controlled to replicate summer/spring conditions with day time temperatures between 20 and 25 °C. This climate is conducive to the development of brown rot and suggests that the disease, if present, is likley be detected. - However, no records have been found of Monilinia fructigena or Monilia polystroma on strawberries in Korea. - Brown rot fungi have the ability to cause latent infection in fruit (Gell et al. 2009).
-The infected fruit may not produce symptoms of disease until the fruit begins to ripen during storage and transport, on the market shelf, or as the fruit senesces (Byrde & Willets 1977). - On stone fruit healthy fruit can be contaminated with conidia in the field or during processes in the packing house (Ma 2006).
-Wounded fruit may also be contaminated with conidia during packing house processes via fruit to fruit contact (Xu & Robinson 2000) allowing brown rot to develop during the postharvest period.
-It is assumed this may be possible for strawberries, increasing the chance of strawberries with no or mild symptoms to be packed for export if they are infected during the packing process. - On stone fruit, brown rot fungi overwinter mainly in or on infected mummified fruit, either attached to the tree or on the ground (Byrde & Willets 1977).
+The green house climate is controlled to replicate summer/spring conditions with day time temperatures between 20 and 25 °C. This climate is conducive to the development of brown rot and suggests that the disease, if present, is likely be detected. - However, no records have been found of Monilinia fructigena or Monilia polystroma on strawberries in Korea. - Brown rot fungi have the ability to cause latent infection in fruit (Gell et al. 2009).
+The infected fruit may not produce symptoms of disease until the fruit begins to ripen during storage and transport, on the market shelf, or as the fruit senesces (Byrde & Willets 1977).
 Mycelia can survive long periods of adverse environmental conditions within mummified fruits, twigs, cankers and other infected tissues (Byrde & Willets 1977).
 This suggests that in infected fruit fungi may survive cold storage and transportation processes.